craigandrews/qbot/README.md

     go get github.com/doozr/qbot/cmd/qbot

-Or clone the project and build it with `go build`.
+Or clone the project and build it with `./build.sh` to get proper versioning.

-Alternatively grab a binary from the releases page, unzip it and you're good to go.

 ## Run the bot